Review Β· 2026

 The onboarding tells you exactly what kind of product this is.
 Within the first three minutes, you're not just placing signature fields β€” you're assigning color-coded recipients, setting signing order, choosing whether certain fields appear conditionally, and configuring kiosk mode for in-person collections.
 The depth of configuration available on first contact is striking.
 This is not a "sign and send" tool β€” it's a document workflow orchestrator that happens to start with signatures.

 The legal and compliance infrastructure is where SignNow flexes hardest.
 SOC 2 Type II certification (not just Type I β€” the distinction matters, as Type II requires sustained compliance over a reporting period).
 ESIGN Act, UETA, and eIDAS for multi-jurisdictional legal validity.
 GDPR for European data handling.
-And on the Business Cloud tier: HIPAA for healthcare and 21 CFR Part 11 for pharmaceutical companies subject to FDA electronic signature regulations.
+And on the Site License tier (advanced compliance standards): HIPAA for healthcare and 21 CFR Part 11 for pharmaceutical companies subject to FDA electronic signature regulations.
 That last one is particularly rare β€” most mid-market competitors don't even acknowledge 21 CFR Part 11 exists.

 The integration story is where SignNow pulls ahead of lighter competitors.
 Native Salesforce integration.
 Google Workspace.
 Microsoft 365.
 Netsuite.
 Autodesk.
 A developer-ready REST API with its own sandbox environment and 250 free signature invitations for testing.
 For teams that live inside CRM and ERP systems, this isn't a nice-to-have β€” it's the reason SignNow makes the shortlist while other platforms don't.